open-runtimes/open-runtimes/runtimes/swift-5.5/README.md

 - Swift does not require `INTERNAL_RUNTIME_ENTRYPOINT` like other runtimes.
 In Swift, you only need to make sure a function called `main` is defined in any of your `.swift` files.

-- Swift runtime currently does'nt support ARM, because there are no official ARM images.
+- Swift runtime currently doesn't support ARM, because there are no official ARM images.

 ## Authors